isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 The standard library resource management pointers fail to pass the size when they point to an object:

     extern void f3(unique_ptr<int[]>, int n);    // separately compiled, possibly dynamically loaded
+                                                 // NB: this assumes the calling code is ABI-compatible, using a
+                                                 // compatible C++ compiler and the same stdlib implementation

     void g3(int n)
     {